Buying property in Cancún?

 Could property prices jump again in Cancún as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Cancún within the next 12 months is medium, meaning it is possible but not the base case since the market is already at elevated levels and financing costs remain meaningful.
+As of early 2026, the likelihood of a renewed price surge in Cancún within the next 12 months is medium, because the conditions that could trigger it (cheaper borrowing, strong tourism, investor confidence) are present but not all firing at once yet.

 Please also note that we regularly publish and update real estate price forecasts for Cancún here.